Table of contents

 The goal of the GREEN stage is to make the test pass and not the best way to solve your problem or to create an amazing snippet instead we are trying to achieve the simplest solution to see our desired green (our test passing).

-Finally, we have got our BLUE stage known as the refactor stage as well.
-Now we already have a test passing and we know what we have to have to solve our problem right?
+Finally, we have got our BLUE stage, also known as the refactor stage.
+Now we already have a test passing, and we know what we have to do to solve our problem, right?
 Let’s recap what we’ve done so far:

 The test passing is our safeness to refactor and improve our source code without side effects.
 Here we reach a great benefit of TDD, refactoring without fear.
 Before TDD I used to change some legacy code to fix a bug or to improve the code but in a few weeks forward after my change in the code I had a new bug to fix caused by my change.